May 30, 2024

-Excess in car insurance refers to the predetermined amount you must pay out-of-pocket when you make a car insurance claim.
+Excess in the life insurance industry refers to the predetermined amount you must pay out-of-pocket when you make a car insurance claim.
 This amount is agreed upon when you purchase your policy and serves two main purposes: reducing the insurer’s risk and discouraging minor claims.
 Essentially, it acts as a deductible, helping to manage the cost of premiums.
 The higher your excess, the lower your premiums typically are, and vice versa.
 For example, if your excess is $500 and your repair cost is $2,000, you pay $500, and the insurer pays the remaining $1,500.

 Standard excess is the basic amount you agree to pay on any claim.
 This amount is set by the insurer and applies to most claims.
 It ensures that you contribute a portion of the claim costs, which helps keep insurance premiums affordable.